Twilight Dementia

-Twilight Dementia is the first live album by English power metal band DragonForce, released in Japan on 8 September 2010, the United Kingdom on 13 September and in the United States on September 14.
+Twilight Dementia is the first live album by British power metal band DragonForce, released in Japan on 8 September 2010, the United Kingdom on 13 September and in the United States on September 14.
 The album was recorded in November and December 2009 during the United Kingdom leg of the Ultra Beatdown world tour, across nineteen different shows.
 The album features songs from all the band's previous albums.
 It is the last overall release to feature ZP Theart as the lead vocalist.
+The song "Black Fire" was archived on YouTube in 2025.